ladybug-tools/ladybug-web/README.md

 	* Placards indicate the hour of each analemma
 	* Displays current position of sun
 	* Displays shadow and shade
-	* Reference object to indicate shade and shadow coverage
+	* Reference object (Trylon and Perisphere) to indicate shade and shadow coverage
 * Select location
 	* By latitude and longitude sliders
-	* Select city from a gazetteer of over 2,000 places names
+	* By selecting city from a gazetteer of over 2,000 places names
 	* Default latitude and longitude is selected randomly from the gazetteer
 	* Sliders update latitude and longitude of analemma in real-time
 * Select date and time